Skip to content ↓

 Geography

-Our geography learning journey inspires pupils to become curious and explorative thinkers with a diverse knowledge of the world; in other words, to think like a geographer.
-To develop this curiosity, every unit of learning and every lesson is a question to investigate.
+Our Geography learning journey inspires pupils to become curious and explorative thinkers with a diverse knowledge of the world — in other words, to think like geographers.
+We aim to nurture a sense of wonder about the world, enabling pupils to understand the interaction between physical and human processes, and how these shape our landscapes and societies over time.
+Every unit of learning and each lesson is driven by a question to investigate, encouraging children to develop critical thinking and enquiry-based learning from an early age.